 5. Contains Antimicrobial Properties that Fight Viruses and Infections

-Basil essential oils have been found to exhibit anti-microbial activity against a wide range of bacteria, yeasts, molds and viruses.
-This means you can add protection against the candida virus and various forms of skin irritations to the long list of proven benefits of basil.
+Basil essential oils have been found to exhibit antimicrobial activity against a wide range of bacteria, yeasts, molds and viruses.
+This means it may offer protection against the candida virus and various forms of skin irritations.

-Studies show that basil has strong potential to act as a natural adaptogen, an herbal medicine that helps the body adapt to stress and to normalize the harmful effects of stressors on bodily processes.
+Studies show that basil has strong potential to act as a natural adaptogen, an herbal medicine that helps the body adapt to stress and normalize the harmful effects of stressors.